Blog

 Proud Winners of the Spirit of the ADA Award 2022

-On October 24th, the Governor’s Committee on Employment of People with Disabilities in the State of Vermont presented Accessible Web with the Spirit of the ADA Award.
-The Spirit of the ADA Award rewards individuals and businesses who reflect the spirit of the Americans with Disabilities Act in employment practices.
-These practices include: accessibility, recruiting, […]
+On October 24th, 2022, the Governor’s Committee on Employment of People with Disabilities in the State of Vermont presented Accessible Web with the Spirit of the ADA Award.
+The Spirit of the ADA Award rewards individuals and businesses reflecting the spirit of the ADA in employment practices.
+These practices include: accessibility, recruiting, training, and retaining […]

 Web Accessibility Checkers: A Key Strategy

-Web accessibility checkers can and should be a part of your digital accessibility roadmap, however they are only a single piece of a broader web accessibility strategy.
+Web accessibility checkers can and should be part of your digital accessibility roadmap.
+However, they are only one piece of a broader web accessibility strategy.
 What are accessibility checkers?
-Web accessibility checkers automatically scan pages on your website or application and give a score based on the presence of certain failure criteria. […]
+Web accessibility checkers automatically scan pages on your website or application and give a score based on certain failure criteria.
+These scanners typically scan against […]

 When Disability Activists Influenced History: The Capitol Crawl